Home

 Region History

 As the name suggests the Potomac Region is based in the Washington, DC area, also serving the state of Maryland and Northern Virginia.
 Tracing its origins to 1969, the Potomac Region was one of the earlier active Regions in the East.
-In the summer of 1968, two brothers, Richard and Steven Sisson, answered a classified ad in The Washington Post for Cadillac parts being disposed of by the widow of a Mr. Lineback in Silver Spring, Maryland.
+In the summer of 1968, two brothers, Richard and Steven Sisson, answered a classified ad in The Washington Post for Cadillac parts being disposed of by the widow of a Mr. Leonard Leimbach in Silver Spring, Maryland.
 He had owned several 1938-40-era Cadillacs.
 After being led to the parts stash in the basement, getting near the parts proved a little bit difficult due to a certain Ron Van Gelderen rummaging through them.
 Actually he was more going back and forth, loading the trunk of his car with the best goodies.
 After quick introductions, the search was on for anything that might be useful for the 1946 Cadillac Convertible that Steven was then restoring.
 Ron asked Richard and Steven about any cars that they might own, and in turn they learned that Ron owned a small fleet of four or five collector Cadillacs and that he had recently transported to McLean, Virginia from Chicago.
 They invited Ron to their Dad’s nearby home where Steven’s 1946 Convertible was resting.
-Talking there, they were amazed to learn that Ron had come from a very active Cadillac - LaSalle Club (CLC) region in Chicago and had already become distressed to learn that there was no active local CLC region in the Washington, DC area.
+Talking there, they were amazed to learn that Ron had come from a very active Cadillac & LaSalle Club (CLC) region in Chicago and had already become distressed to learn that there was no active local CLC region in the Washington, DC area.

 A few weeks or a month later, Ron called Steven and asked if he could come up with a mailing list of interested Cadillac fanciers in the area.
 Steven said “yes” because he was a member of the local AACA Region and CHVA Region and knew a lot of people.
 He did come up with a list of names and forwarded them to Ron, who along with his wife Sherie, hosted a meeting in January 1969.
 Pictured above are the attendees arriving in their classics for the historic meeting.
 On that cold but sunny day, Ron’s neighborhood was transformed into an Apalachin, New York scene circa 1957 when Mafia bosses from all over arrived in their Cadillacs for a historic sit down.
 Unlike the Apalachin get-together, the vintage cars did not cause suspicion in McLean, VA resulting in the arrival of the State Police at the residence.
 Below are the attendees, the Potomac Region's founding members!

-L to R Standing - Martha Jane Kennedy, Fred Westenberger, Earl Broyles, Juan Aranda, C. P. Johnson, Robert Schilling and Ralph Peckins
+L to R Standing - Martha Jane Kennedy, Fred Westenberger, Earl Broyles, Juan Aranda, C. P. "Johnny" Johnson, Robert Schilling and Ralph Peckins

 L to R Kneeling - Zane Griner, Ellwood Brown, Steven Sisson and Richard Sisson